Jakobeha/personal-site/README.md

 ## File structure

-- `/build`: Contains the build scripts which turn `/site` into `/dist`
+- `/build`: Contains the build scripts which turn `/site` into `/dist`.
-- `/site`: Contains assets
+- `/site`: Contains assets.
-  - `/site/static`: Contains static assets
+  - `/site/static`: Contains static assets.
-  - `/site/fragments` contains fragments which are stitched together by the build scripts and data from `root.json` and `pages.json`
+  - `/site/fragments` contains fragments which are stitched together by the build scripts and data from `root.json` and `pages.json`.
-  - `/site/pages` contains the almost-complete webpages
+  - `/site/pages` contains the almost-complete webpages.
-  - `/site/root.json` contains site data
+  - `/site/root.json` contains site data.
-  - `/site/pages.json` specifically loads the webpages and wraps them in boilerplate, and this is the entry-point for the builder
+  - `/site/pages.json` specifically loads the webpages and wraps them in boilerplate, and this is the entry-point for the builder.
 - `/dist` (excluded from Git): contains the output site.
-- `build.sh` = `build/build.lua` = build script, `watch.sh` = `watch/index.mjs` = live-server and file-watcher
+- `build.sh` = `build/build.lua` = build script, `watch.sh` = `watch/index.mjs` = live-server and file-watcher.

 ## Distribution